 The Backstory of My Recipe For Holiday Orange Spiced Tea

 Most of you know…I am an interior designer.
-I am not exactly a chef yet I do like to cook.
-More importantly, I like to eat, drink and sip.
-I began loving orange spiced tea when I found a recipe by Food Network and restaurant icon, Paula Deen.
+I am not exactly a chef, yet I do like to cook.
+More importantly, I want to eat, drink and sip.
+I began loving orange spiced tea when I found a recipe by Food Network and restaurant icon Paula Deen.
 She’s pretty awesome!
-Thank you for getting me started Paula!
-Now here’s my perfected Holiday Orange Spiced Tea recipe.
+Thank you for getting me started, Paula!
+Now here’s my perfected Holiday Orange Spiced Tea recipe. click here!

 - 4 cloves